Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/README.md

 ### Entra ID app permissions

 The Azure AppServices app runs using [Managed Identity](https://learn.microsoft.com/en-us/azure/app-service/overview-managed-identity) for authenticating and acquiring an access token to call Verified ID.
-You don't need to do a app registeration in Entra ID.
+You don't need to do an app registration in Entra ID.
 You do need to grant the app the permission to call Verified ID.

 1. Make sure Managed Identity is enabled for your App Service app at `Settings` > `Identity`
 1. In portal.azure.com, open the `Cloud Shell` in powershell mode and run the following to grant your MSI service principal the permission to call Verified ID.